G-Geofrey/fullstack-ds/training/python/py_logging/README.md

 Lambda functions can not be used directly in `dictConfig()` because it relies on pickling which does support lambdas.
 Work around is to use `eval()` - though it is less safe.

 `disable_existing_loggers` set to `False` prevents existing loggers from being disabled, which is generally good practice.

-**Logger and handler levels**
-The logger's level acts as primary filter.
-It determines which log messages are even considered for processing by the logger's ahndlers.
-If a log message's level is below the logger's level, it is discarded immediately.

-The handler's level acts as a secondary filter.
-It determines which log messages, after passign the logger's filter are actually emiited by that specific handler.
-If a log message's level is below the handler's level, it is ignored by that handler.